SagarREDDY742003/Java-Full-Stack-Food-Ordering-Website/README.md

 - Restaurant listing and menu management
 - Cart functionality and order placement
 - Stripe-powered payment flow
-- Email notifications via Nodemailer
 - Responsive UI with Tailwind and MUI
 - State persistence using Redux

----

-## 📁 Folder Structure (optional to include later)
-You can add a section here to explain your folder organization once your project scales.

 ---